Uberspace/lab/source/guide_volkszaehler.rst

 Database Setup
 ==============

 Volkszaehler.org saves your data in a MySQL database.
-Please use an :manual_anchor:additional database <database-mysql.html#additional-databases>.
+Please use an :manual_anchor:`additional database <database-mysql.html#additional-databases>`.
 You need to create this database before you enter the database credentials in the config file.

 .. code-block:: console